Setting Up a Company in Bermuda

 Together, the memorandum of association and by-laws form the constitution of an exempted company in Bermuda.
 The memorandum of association is on file with the Registrar.
 It is a matter of public record.
-The memorandum of association of an exempted company can be made available for inspection by the public upon request at the office of the Registrar.
+The memorandum of association of an exempted company is available for public inspection upon request at the office of the Registrar.

-An exempted company’s by-laws set out the rights and duties between the corporation, its shareholders, and its directors.
-It is not filed with the Registrar of Companies in Bermuda and is not generally made available to the public.
+An exempted company’s by-laws set out the rights and duties among the corporation, its shareholders, and its directors.
+One does not file bylaws with the Registrar of Companies in Bermuda.
+Thus, it is not generally available to the public.

 Exempted companies are legally required to have a registered office in in Bermuda.
 The address of this office must be on file with the Registrar.